The Short Answer

 Slack AI

-- What it does: Summarizes channels and threads on demand, answers questions about your workspace history
+- What it does: Summarizes channels and threads on demand

-- How it works: You ask Slack AI a question, it searches your message history and gives you a summary
+- How it works: You ask Slack AI a question; it searches your history and gives a summary

 Microsoft Teams Copilot

-- What it does: Summarizes meetings, generates action items from calls, drafts messages
+- What it does: Summarizes meetings, generates action items from calls

-- How it works: After a meeting ends, Copilot produces a summary.
-You can ask it to draft replies
+- How it works: After a meeting ends, Copilot produces a summary

-- The limitation: Works well for meetings but doesn't continuously monitor chat conversations.
-Action items from chat messages still get lost
+- The limitation: Works well for meetings but doesn't continuously monitor chat.
+Action items from messages still get lost

 Google Chat + Gemini